omarr45/checkLMS/README.md

 # 👨🏻‍💻 checkLMS
 ### A python script that checks if new material was uploaded on LMS
-The script mainly depends on the progress bar. it check's if it's below 100% then there is new stuff that you didn't check.
-Otherwise you're OK and there is nothing new
+The script mainly depends on the progress bar.
+It check's if it's below 100% then there is new stuff that you didn't check.
+Otherwise you're OK and there is nothing new.

-Please check [requirements file](requirements.txt) to be able to run the script smoothly Don't hesitte to contact me if you had any problems running the application
+Please check [requirements file](requirements.txt) to be able to run the script smoothly.
+Don't hesitate to contact me if you had any problems running the application.

 ![Screenshot](https://user-images.githubusercontent.com/58887202/106594935-7be58200-655b-11eb-8018-a968bb2a7a01.png)